Elizabeth Couchman: Honours and recognition

 She was appointed an Officer of the Order of the British Empire in the 1941 New Years Day Honours and promoted to Dame Commander in the 1961 New Years Day Honours for her public and patriotic services.

 Couchman Crescent, in the Canberra suburb of Chisholm, is named in her honour.

+The State Library of Victoria holds a collection of papers related to Couchman in its Manuscripts Collection.
+It comprises papers of the Australian Women's National League, 1920-1945, collected by Dame Elizabeth Couchman, and a history entitled "The Australian Women's National League, 1904-1945" by Elizabeth Couchman, 14 February 1969.